They are also known as leiomyomas and myomas.

 - frequent urination

-- pain during intercourse
+- pain during intercourse, known as dyspareunia

 Other possible symptoms include: